tvcsantos/verse/PRERELEASE.md

 - Tags created will include the pre-release identifier
 - The feature works with all supported adapters (Gradle, Maven, etc.)
 - Pre-release versions are automatically sorted correctly by semantic versioning rules
+- Git operations respect the `push-changes` setting for flexible workflow integration